fitnr/taft/readme.md

 ### Layouts
 Use a layout (aka template) to wrap a file with content.
 The layout should use the `{{> body}}` helper to refer to the content.

 The YFM data from the content page will be available in the layout.
-If there's a conflict, use the 'page' prefix.
+If there's a conflict, use the 'page' object.
 ````handlebars
 ---
 workplace: haunted wood